Kenny Irwin Jr.: NASCAR

 Irwin won the 1998 Rookie of the Year award in the Cup Series driving the Robert Yates Racing No. 28 car, replacing Ernie Irvan.
 Irwin started the 1998 season by winning the Automobile Racing Club of America race in Daytona in February in a car owned by Yates.
 During that season, he had one pole, one top-five, and four top-ten finishes on his way to a disappointing 28th-place finish in the final points standings.
-In 1999, he had two poles, two top-five and six top-ten finishes and finished nineteenth place finish in the final points standings.
+In 1999, he had two poles, two top-five and six top-ten finishes, and finished in nineteenth place in the final points standings.

 Irwin made his debut in the NASCAR Busch Series in 1999, driving the No. 11 Ford Taurus owned by his teammate, Dale Jarrett, and then-Green Bay Packers quarterback Brett Favre.
 He had two fifth-place finishes in five starts in the series during the 1999 season, at Texas Motor Speedway and Dover International Speedway, respectively.

-He is also known for one incident where he bumped the car of Tony Stewart, a former rival of his in USAC open-wheel competition, into the wall in the NAPA Autocare 500 at Martinsville Speedway.
+Irwin is also known for one incident where he bumped the car of Tony Stewart, a former rival of his in USAC open-wheel competition, into the wall in the NAPA Autocare 500 at Martinsville Speedway.
 After Stewart wrecked Irwin twice in the same race in turn four, Irwin retaliated against Stewart by spinning him in turn 1 on the restart.
 Stewart exited his wrecked car, clapped at Irwin, threw his gloves at his car, and tried to enter Irwin's car as it was driving under the caution flag in a show of displeasure.

-For the 2000 season Irwin was tabbed by Felix Sabates to replace Joe Nemechek in Team SABCO's No. 42 Chevrolet.
+For the 2000 season, Irwin was tabbed by Felix Sabates to replace Joe Nemechek in Team SABCO's No. 42 Chevrolet.
 He had a single top-ten finish, fourth at Talladega Superspeedway, in his first seventeen races with the team.
 He made nine starts in the Busch Series for SABCO as well, posting a best finish of ninth at Talladega.
 His final race for the team was at Daytona International Speedway in the Pepsi 400, finishing 22nd; he was seen as having a bright future with the team, which had just had a majority interest purchased by Chip Ganassi.